Steinwealth/TradingView-Agent/README.md

 ## 8. Risk Management & Contract Expiry

 - **Dynamic position sizing:** Global and per-strategy `capital_allocation_pct` keeps live sizing aligned with TradingView simulations.
-The Agent uses API margin rates (intraday vs afterhours by entry time).
+The Agent maximizes contracts within allocation using API margin rates (intraday vs afterhours by entry time), typically yielding 2–9× more contracts than allocation-only sizing.
+Market hours (9:30–4:00 PM ET) and optional 6:01–10:00 PM ET window use intraday rates with afterhours validation; other times use afterhours rates.
 A daily 3:55 PM ET check auto-closes positions that cannot afford afterhours margin (see Execution Guarantees).
 - **ADV Cap (Slip Guard):** Enforces a cap on total per-symbol exposure across partitions.
 When projected exposure exceeds the cap the agent trims or skips orders and logs/announces the adjustment (default 1% ADV; Telegram alerts when capped).
 - **Per-partition safeguards:** Configure `min_balance_usd` to auto-disable aggressive slices, or set `enabled: false` on partitions during downtime.
 - **Strategy toggles:** Disable strategies in `config.yaml` to prevent routing without redeploying alerts.